ashirmuneer/event-management/README.md

     php artisan migrate

-After that run a command to authenticate api
+After that run a command for passport

   php artisan passport:install

 ## About Laravel